 And the important point is this: these extractive economic institutions are not there by mistake.
 They have been designed this way for the benefit of the elite.
 There was no coerced child labor in Uzbekistan when cotton was produced by state-owned firms.
 This economic institution was introduced when Karimov and his cronies realized that at the prices they were imposing on farmers, cotton production was going to plummet.

 The moral dilemma for rich countries is whether we help perpetuate this unjust situation by doing business with Uzbekistan.
 If we embargoed trade with Uzbekistan, it probably would hurt the median (and poor) more than the elites.
 A way to encourage change without hurting the poor would be to publicize the moral shame of Uzbekistan’s elites.
 In particular, Sting, Harvard University and Julio Iglesias have social connections with Gulnora Karimov and so they have a special responsibility to use their social influence to expose her moral failings and help her become a better person.
-Selfish elites like her tend to be narcissists who crave social prestige more than money, so perhaps if more of their social circles exposed their money as morally tainted, people like Karimov would change their ways.
+Selfish elites like her tend to be narcissists who crave social prestige more than money, so perhaps if her social circles realized that her money is morally tainted, Karimov would change her ways.

-But that will require a change in our culture too.
+Curtailing the corrupt dependency of elites will require a change in developed nations’ culture too.
 We will need to adulate the selfish accumulation of wealth and opulence less and adulate people more who selflessly give of their gifts to help others.
-Karimov is admired for her wealth and power, but she should be shamed for using it to further enrich herself and the few elites she cares about by harming the people of her country.
+Karimov is admired for her wealth and power, but she should be shamed for using it to further enrich herself and her inner circle by harming the people of her country.

 Dependency theory also helps explain inequality within corporations.
 Walmart has much higher inequality between workers than Costco because different corporate governance policies distribute company profits differently.
 In any company, every worker is dependent upon every other worker, so the only way one worker at a company can get extremely rich is by depending upon everyone they do business with and they are primarily dependent on the work of other people in the company.